How Celadon Make It Through the Hard Times in Belarus

-We must say here that the modern population in Belarus are generally well-educated, thoughtful, kind, and active people.
+We must say here that the modern population in Belarus is generally well-educated, thoughtful, kind, and active people.
 Indeed, a great number of voluntary organizations were formed very quickly and started to help hospitals, gather funds, and help sick people and their families.
 People were wearing masks, using antiseptics, and moving to remote work whenever they could, all these without any regulation from the government — just from their own initiative and understanding of the global situation.
-This incredible self-organization and independent ability will be of great use for Belarus’ people and businesses throughout this year.
+This incredible self-organization and independent ability will be of great use to Belarus’ people and businesses throughout this year.

 We at Celadon, together with most of the IT companies, were among the first to convert to remote work in March.
 But unlike many IT companies, we didn’t cut a single salary or fire anyone out of the fear of uncertainty or global economic failure.
 We reviewed many of our business approaches, corrected our services for the clients to better fit their needs in view of the pandemic situation, and even managed to hire new team members during that time.

 During the summer, the desire for change in society was steadily growing.
 It resulted in huge peaceful protests against another falsified election result.
 Illegitimate governments attempted to suppress it with unprecedented brute force.
-I wrote about the terrible violence applied to peaceful people during the first days of protests more in detail on my LinkedIn page, which can be found here.
+I wrote about the terrible violence applied to peaceful people during the first days of protests in more detail on my LinkedIn page, which can be found here.

-In a senseless attempt to hide the information, the government shut down the internet in the country for three terrible days, starting from the election day.
+In a senseless attempt to hide the information, the government shut down the internet in the country for three terrible days, starting from election day.
 As if anything can be hidden in such a way in the modern world.

-It’s important to remember that we’re talking about quite a developed country located in Europe, meaning all of society was totally shocked.
+It’s important to remember that we’re talking about quite a developed country located in Europe, meaning all of the society was totally shocked.
 It was absolutely clear that there was no way Belarusian people could accept the total injustice and extremely disproportionate violence.
-As a result, an incredibly dramatic, persistent yet peaceful revolution has been flaring up in the country since then.
+As a result, an incredibly dramatic, persistent, yet peaceful revolution has been flaring up in the country since then.

-So, what challenges are facing and how are we dealing with them?
+So, what challenges are facing, and how are we dealing with them?

 It is impossible to focus on a job or task when you’ve been witnessing things like stun grenade exposures all night.